 The US dollar is welcomed in many places, as are all tourists who tread gently on this beautiful landscape.
 But you also need some local currency – colones.
 Grabbing a local cab or a “comida typica” lunch are good reasons to carry colones.

 DO NOT change your euros or dollars INTO colones before you arrive and DO NOT change money at the airport.
 You will loose 10%, 20% or more on the conversion.
 There is an official exchange rate which is in effect EVERYWHERE in the country (except the airport).
-We can change some to get you started on your arrival day.
-After that you can exchange travellers checks at banks or drop by the many ATMs for cash anywhere in the country.
+There is a Walmart around the corner and they exchange at the same rate as banks do.
+After that you can drop by the many ATMs for cash anywhere in the country.
 Also, FYI, cash gets you better deals on things pretty much everywhere.
-If you are buying something ask if there is a “descuento en efectivo”).
+If you are buying something ask if there is a “descuento en efectivo”.
 Cash discounts can net you 5% to 10% on many purchases.

 Pack light – everywhere except the Volcanoes, you can wear a light short sleeved shirt and shorts.
 There is no need to pack stuff to “dress for dinner”.
 Clothing made of any material that you can wash, hang out overnight and wear the next day is ideal.